 - In flight, each team member will complete a "Customs Declaration" form.
-In addition to your passport number, use the following info for this form: Location: Mision Internacional El Ayudante Address: Aldea Lo De Reina, Comayagua Phone: 9762-5869 Purpose of visit: Tourist - If you are missing a checked bag report it to the airline representative before leaving baggage claim.
+In addition to your passport number, use the following info for this form: Customs: Palmerola Destination: Mision Internacional El Ayudante Address: Aldea Lo De Reina, Comayagua Phone: 9762-5869 Purpose of visit: Tourist - If you are missing a checked bag report it to the airline representative before leaving baggage claim.
 You should receive a phone number and information about how to retrieve your bag.
-Give them this cell number of El Ayudante to call: 9752-8879. - An El Ayudante staff member will be waiting to meet your team as you exit customs. - Typically, after leaving the airport we will go to a restaurant for lunch before driving to El Ayudante.
-From the San Pedro Sula airport, the drive is about 31⁄2 hours, from Tegucigalpa, about 11⁄2 hours.
-If you are prone to car-sickness, we suggest you bring Dramamine for the drive.
+Give them this cell number of El Ayudante to call: 9752-8879. - An El Ayudante staff member will be waiting to meet your team as you exit customs.